core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

        where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

-       The following verification applies to the original countersignature SIGNATURE.
+       The client verifies the original countersignature SIGNATURE.

    - If the verification of the countersignature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.